-What is the Severance Tax Trust Fund Operational Account Grant Program?
+What is the Severance Tax Operational Fund Grant Program?

-The Account exists primarily to provide grants for regional water resource planning studies and associated demonstration projects.
-The programs supported by the Account must promote natural resource planning, management and development related to minerals, energy, geology and water within the State of Colorado.
+The Fund exists primarily to provide grants for regional water resource planning studies and associated demonstration projects.
+The programs supported by the Fund must promote natural resource planning, management and development related to minerals, energy, geology and water within the State of Colorado.